-In the channel settings of some sensors I have the option to choose a value mode.
+In the channel settings of some sensors I have the option to select a value mode.
 What are the differences between these three modes?

-PRTG offers a special channel setting for sensor channels which show absolute values (so this setting is not available for traffic channels, for example).
+PRTG has a special channel setting for sensor channels that show absolute values (so this setting is not available for traffic channels, for example).
 The section Value Mode in these channel settings provides three options to display values in historic graphs and tables:

 - Average: Shows average values in historic graphs and tables.
-The average is calculated over all measurements in a specific table/graph time span.
+The average is calculated over all measurements in a specific table or graph time span.

 - Minimum: Shows minimum values in historic graphs and tables.
-The minimum is the lowest monitored value in a specific table/graph time span.
+The minimum is the lowest monitored value in a specific table or graph time span.

 - Maximum: Shows maximum values in historic graphs and tables.
-The maximum is the highest monitored value in a specific table/graph time span.
+The maximum is the highest monitored value in a specific table or graph time span.

-Single table and graph time spans depend on the chosen historic data interval.
+Single table and graph time spans depend on the selected historic data interval.
 The default historic tables and graphs are:

 - Live Data: Shows values of each scanning interval as defined in the sensor settings.